Reception

 Curriculum

-Click on the link below to view the curriculum and topics covered in Reception this academic year.
+Click on the links below to view more information about the Reception curriculum.

 The Early Years curriculum has changed from September 2021.
 Here is the new statutory framework: